 You may be part of a team whose members have different experiences, and there may have been little time to develop shared understandings.
 Team members may only share the fact that they work with young children.
 You may be so busy with the day-to-day business of caring for the children in your setting, that there is no time set aside to make contacts with other professionals or to have informal discussions.
 As a result, you may only have ‘snatched time’ to develop relationships with your colleagues.
-Just as we noted when thinking about working with parents, time is a key factor, and there are many competing demands for your time.
+Just as we noted when thinking about working with parents and carers, time is a key factor, and there are many competing demands for your time.

 However, developing a team culture within a comfortable climate of asking questions, checking understandings, reflection and evaluation is of paramount importance in improving professional practice.
 In her chapter effective Early Childhood Leadership, Aubrey (2018) suggests the skills of teamwork should be viewed in a leadership context rather than a case of just muddling through on a day-to-day basis.
 She proposes that the process of working in a collaborative sense demands leadership within rather than of teams.